-• Evaluate corporate projects and make decisions based on financial data.

-- Analyze a firm's financial statements and value the firm. - Understand how investment and financing decisions impact the value of the firm. - Develop complex spreadsheet models in Excel. - Understand key theoretical papers and corresponding solution techniques.
+- Evaluate corporate projects and make decisions based on financial data. - Analyze a firm's financial statements and value the firm. - Understand how investment and financing decisions impact the value of the firm. - · Develop complex spreadsheet models in Excel. - Understand key theoretical papers and corresponding solution techniques.

-The course is a mix of lecture and discussion.
+The course is a mix of lectures and discussions.
 Lecture notes must be downloaded from the course website before class.
 I expect students to come to class prepared for active participation.
 Class attendance is strongly encouraged and is required during group presentations.
-To make the most efficient use of limited class time, students who miss a class or are late are responsible themselves for getting notes, assignments, and announcements from their classmates.
+To make the most efficient use of limited class time, students who miss a class or are late are responsible for getting notes, assignments, and announcements from their classmates.
 It is your responsibility to keep yourself informed of important developments pertaining to the course.
 Keeping your University email account updated is important.
 We do problems in class, so bring a calculator.
 A basic financial calculator is best, though a good basic scientific calculator that does powers is fine.
-Solutions to in-class exercises will not be distributed or posted.